June 10, 2019 NHTSA CAMPAIGN NUMBER: 19V433000

 SOLD VEHICLES

-- Ford has not issued instructions to stop selling/delivering or driving used vehicles under this safety recall.
+has not issued instructions to stop selling/delivering or driving used vehicles under this safety recall.
 Owners should contact their dealer for an appointment to have their vehicles remedied as soon as practicable.
-Owners can continue to safely drive their vehicles if they follow all instructions and warnings contained in the recall notice.
+Owners can continue to safely drive their vehicles if they follow all instructions and warnings contained in the recall notice. - Owners of affected vehicles will be directed to dealers for repairs.

 - Immediately contact any of your affected customers whose vehicles are not on your VIN list but are identified in OASIS.
 Give the customer a copy of the Owner Notification Letter (when available) and schedule a service date.